 19.3 We may notify you of such amendments by any of the following methods:

-aputting a notice on our website;
+putting a notice on our website;

-bputting a notice in our subscriber newsletter; or
+putting a notice on your weekly invoice; or

-csending you a letter or an email.
+sending you a letter or an email.

 19.4 We will communicate any amendments to this Agreement to you personally in writing as soon as possible if we believe that any amendment will have a material impact on the Agreement as it applies to you, or if the fees or charges we charge are increasing by more than 5 percent.